lishengfeng/gomoku/README.md

 7. Install mpi4py

-conda install -c conda-forge mpi4py
+conda install -c conda-forge mpi4py==3.0.1=py37hf046da1_0

 > Tips: "pip install mpi4py" is not working.
-Use "mpiexec --help lunch" to check arguments
+To use MPI, you need make sure all the nodes have valid library.

 8. Submit job